 We recognise that the benefit options under the Scheme are limited for those members with DC only entitlements.
-Nevertheless, based on our assessment, we determined that the Scheme represents good value for members.

-The Trustees do not believe that it is practical to transfer these benefits to an alternative investment arrangement and, therefore, best value for money for members will be achieved by providing them with a more generous DB underpin and are working to achieve this objective.
+The Trustees do not believe that it is practical to transfer these benefits to an alternative investment arrangement and, therefore, best value for money for members will be achieved by providing them with a more generous DB underpin which will mean that they are no longer considered DC benefits and are working to achieve this objective.
+The Trustees have agreed an approach with the Sponsoring Employer and expect to be able to make the change in the near future.